 DE students are usually high school juniors or seniors.
 However, interested students may enroll when the student, the high school, and the college/university all agree that the student is ready and eligible to enroll.

-If you are approved as a Fall 2025 dual enrollment student at your high school, please complete Loyola's application form.
+If you are approved as a dual enrollment student at your high school, please complete the appropriate application form:

 Financial Literacy (Loyola Campus)